 Sew-ins are a top alternative for glued-in or full-lace weaves.
-A sew-in bob can last for a long time and help your hair grow without damage.
+A sew-in bob can last long and help your hair grow without damage.
 That’s why you always see Taraji P. Henson and Zoe Kravitz donning their lustrous sew-in bobs on the carpet!

 Consider buying quality hair products to maintain your bob that’s sewed-in.
 Coleman tells us the product that every woman with a bob sew-in needs is a holding spray!
 Holding spray maintains the style’s shape, texture, and body.
-Also, it helps to combat oiliness once the installation begins to get old.
+Also, it helps to combat oiliness once the installation ages.

-Before getting a bob with a sew-in, Coleman recommends giving your hair some extra TLC.
+Before getting a bob with a sew-in, Coleman recommends giving your hair extra TLC.
 She explains, “You’re about to have your natural hair all tucked away for 4-8 weeks.
-Go ahead and get a nice scalp detox and a hydrating steam treatment with your favorite masque.
-Then, trim those ends and you’ll be good to go.”
+Get a nice scalp detox and a hydrating steam treatment with your favorite masque.
+Then, trim those ends, and you’ll be good to go.”

 Before your next hair appointment, check out these trendy photos of sew-in bob hairstyles!

 Show off defined, voluminous curls with a stunning deep wave for black women!
-This black sew-in bob, grazing the shoulders, offers a fuller-looking finish.
-For extra shine and moisture, use a control gel – it won’t weigh down your curls.
+This curly bob sew in hair, grazing the shoulders, offers a fuller-looking finish.
+Use a control gel for extra shine and moisture – it won’t weigh down your curls.